jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 <p>Finally, in order to get something passed, because the Republicans lost out—there were a hundred people who lost their seats in Congress just about
-that time on the Republican side—and to try to get something through, they struck out all reference to schools and the cemeteries and things of that sort, and the Act was passed <a name="page5"></a>without it, and that was the last effort made to write into this legislation all of this business about equal rights as to schools.
+that time on the Republican side—and to try to get something through, they struck out all reference to schools and the cemeteries and things of that sort, and the Act was passed without it, and that was the last effort made to write into this legislation all of this business about equal rights as to schools.
 So how our friends on the other side can get comfort out of that story, when they can point only to Rogers of New Jersey and occasionally to a remark made by Senator Cowan, is beyond us to understand. </p>
 <p>Now, let me turn just very briefly to the state end of this.
 There is a very